yphil-dev/petrolette/README.md

 -   AJAX (asynchronous) loading of the feeds (ie reload one single feed w/o reloading the whole page)
 -   Handles any charset encoding/langage
 -   Grabs the most out of the description text and displays it as standard tooltip on mouse hover
+-   Built-in image gallery (to view all the images in a feed, or in a category)
 -   Does its best to parse any given feed and identify it w/o questions
 -   Plays nice with different resolutions & ergonomics, ie phones, tablets, etc
 -   Directly links to any included image (and sound file)